bikegirl/cosc2325.notes/lectures/assignments/Lab3/lab3-control-unit.rst

 I have included some example code in the **main.cpp** file.
 This code shows how we can deal with options on the command line when we run the application.
 Look this over, since we will use it later.
-For now, you can leave this code alone, or play with it if you like.

 ..  literalinclude::    main.cpp
     :linenos:
     :language: c
     :caption: main.cpp

-You need to add tests to make sure your new COntroller class operates properly.
+You need to add tests to make sure your new Controller class operates properly.

 Remember that this test code uses the Catch_ testing system.
 You will need to set up a project, as discussed in class, so these tests run properly.
 You also